houstonhaynes/AD4SDocs/05 FSharp Antifragile By Design.md

 ## Advanced BitNet Deployments: Antifragility for AI in 2025 and Beyond

 The latest evolution in F#'s antifragile journey is SpeakEZ's continuing research - design elements that continue to yield unexpected benefits as computing paradigms shift.
-SpeakEZ's groundbreaking work with the Fidelity Framework demonstrates how F#'s type system—particularly its unique Units of Measure feature—has enabled a revolutionary approach to deploying efficient AI models across the entire computing spectrum.
+SpeakEZ's groundbreaking work with the Fidelity Framework demonstrates how F#'s type system, particularly its unique Units of Measure feature, has enabled a revolutionary approach to deploying efficient AI models across the entire computing spectrum.

 ### Multi-Target BitNet Deployments